jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Future features

-While using the AGILE design methology against the time allocated to the project there are a number of features which would be great to implement in the future.
+While using the AGILE design methodology against the time allocated to the project there are a number of features which would be great to implement in the future.
 These features can be found in the future implementations tab in the [pic pals github project](#https://github.com/users/jkingportfolio/projects/8)

 ### Improvements

 Although alot of effort was put into this project, due to time constraints there is still room for finer refactoring of code.

 - A logged in users dashboard (`dashboard.html`) and a users profile page (`user_detail.html`) use similar code however the amount of django template if statements needed would have made this code as is hard to read and with bugs.
-In future i hope to be able to be able to merge these two pages into one, with using smaller template blocks to achevie the same outcome but refactored.
+In the future I hope to be able to merge these two pages into one, with using smaller template blocks to achieve the same outcome but refactored.

 ## Validation

 ### HTML Validation

 [W3C Validation](https://validator.w3.org/) was used to validate the HTML code used in the project.
 As this project requires authentication to view most of the pages, the method used to Validate was by Direct Input.
-To acheive this a page that needed tested was navigated to, on the page right click and then chose the option of view source code.
-This code was then copy and pasted into the validator and tested.
-There was only one error which was returned, this error is located within the Django Authentication library and is outwidth my control to edit therefore i have had to include this.
+To achieve this a page that needed testing was navigated to.
+Pn the page right click and then choose the option of view source code.
+This code was then copied and pasted into the validator and tested.
+There was only one error which was returned, this error is located within the Django Authentication library and is outwidth my control to edit therefore I have had to include this.
 See change password validation image for details.

 <details>
 <summary>Screenshots</summary>